-Not visible on this image is a small Zwilling knife protector.
+Not visible in our images is a small Zwilling knife protector.
 I found that our favorite little cutting pal, the Global bird’s beak knife, was getting blunt very quickly because it sits together with all the cutlery in a box.
 So this Edge Guard should prevent this.

 Okay, so Karin-Marijke wanted the zuurkool and she got it.
 What did I get in return?
 The Optimus Hiker+ has been on my list for a long time.
 When I was traveling on my Honda Pan European with my Guzzi friend Eric in the years before this overland journey, I had my little tent and sleeping gear.
 We mostly eat out, which was the main reason that stopped me from buying this fancy cooker.

-Nowadays, our main cooking set-up is a Coleman 2 burner [read about that here].
+Nowadays, our main cooking set-up is a Coleman 2 burner.
 In 2006 I bought a small Primus Multifuel at a clearance sale which we use on hikes.
 It is small, light and versatile as it uses a multitude of fuels.
 It has served its purpose on numerous hikes in South America.
 So far so good.

 But recently we were discussing stoves with other overlanders in Venezuela and the subject about failure came up.
 What do you do if your main cooking unit fails?
 The German couple we talked with had a gas stovetop inside their truck.
 It had stopped working and, as a replacement, they were using the same Coleman 2 burner as we have.